 Directors of the Company (but not including directors who are employees) are currently paid a director's fee of \$16,800 per year by the Company for their services and are reimbursed for their expenses in attending board and committee meetings.
 An additional fee of \$750 is paid to each audit committee member for each audit committee meeting attended.
-Each director is provided with an annual grant of stock options to purchase 1,000 shares of Class A common stock, which occurred under the 2000 Director Stock Option Plan for years 2000 to 2005 and under the 2006 Director Stock Option Plan for years 2006 to 2008.
-During 2008, each director was granted options to purchase an additional 7,500 shares of Class A common stock.
+Each director is provided with an annual grant of stock options to purchase 1,000 shares of Class A common stock, which occurred under the 2000 Director Stock Option Plan for years 2000 to 2010.
+During 2010 and 2009, each director was granted options to purchase an additional 5,000 shares of Class A common stock.

-DIRECTOR COMPENSATION FOR FISCAL 2008
+DIRECTOR COMPENSATION FOR FISCAL 2010